peon-dev/peon.dev/landing_page_new.md

 ### Custom tasks

-Maybe you need something custom, something very special. <b>Custom tasks</b> are here for you.
+Maybe you need something custom, something very special. <b>Custom tasks</b> are here for you!

-Anything, that can run in command line, can be a task!<br>
-Do you have custom bash scripts?
+Do you have bash scripts?
+PHP?
 Python?
 JavaScript?
-Docker command?
+Go?
+Docker command?<br>

-TODO
+Anything, that can run in a command line, can be a task I will run for you.

+If the run results into code changes, I will open merge request for you.

 -----